|

 In theology and theodicy there is a definition of the powers of God that correctly affirms: God is omnipotent, that is, He can do whatever He wants that does not contradict His own nature.
 In other words, even the omnipotence of God has its own limits.

-This applies to the pontifical powers of jurisdiction and teaching.
-These papal powers enable a legitimate Pope to do whatever he wants that does not contradict what was duly established by those same powers before.
+This applies to the pontifical powers of teaching and jurisdiction.
+These papal powers enable a legitimate Pope, within certain limits, to do whatever he wants that does not contradict established Catholic doctrine.

-So, when Pius XII wrote that “the Sovereign Pontiff alone enjoys the right to recognize and establish any practice touching the worship of God, to introduce and approve new rites, as also to modify those he judges to require modification (n.
-58),” this means that a Pope can do these things insofar as he does not contradict what was previously established by another Pope as valid forever.
+Pius XII wrote that “the Sovereign Pontiff alone enjoys the right to recognize and establish any practice touching the worship of God, to introduce and approve new rites, as also to modify those he judges to require modification (n.
+58).”

-The next paragraph of Mediator Dei confirms this interpretation when it says that the Pope cannot modify those parts that change the integrity of doctrine – “provided only that the integrity of her doctrine be safeguarded” (n.
+The next paragraph of Mediator Dei confirms this interpretation when it reaffirms that the Pope's power is limited only by the orthodoxy of doctrine – “provided only that the integrity of her [the Church's] doctrine be safeguarded” (n.
 59).

-Therefore, the most probable interpretation of the cited texts of Mediator Dei harmonizes perfectly with the past of the Church.
+Therefore, the interpretation of the cited texts of Mediator Dei harmonizes perfectly with the past of the Church.
 This is how we interpret them.

-We realize that, considered from the perspective of what has happened in the last four decades, those texts also can be interpreted today, as you do, as a preparation for the progressivist reforms of Vatican II.
+We realize that, considered from the perspective of what has happened in the last four decades, those texts of Mediator Dei also can be interpreted today, as you do, as a preparation for the progressivist reforms of Vatican II.
+But this problem does not refer to the power of the Pope, but the fidelity he must have toward the established doctrine.

-Actually, is not a secret to anyone that in the last phase of his pontificate Pius XII paid tribute to Progressivism.
+Actually, is not a secret to anyone that Pius XII paid tribute to Progressivism in the last phase of his pontificate.
 It is known that during his reign he oscillated between the anti-progressivist influence of Fr.
 Robert Leiber, SJ, his personal secretary, and the progressivist influence of Fr.
 Agostino Bea, SJ, his spiritual director.
 This fluctuation continued until around 1950 – Humani generis – when the anti-progressivist attitudes of Pius XII practically disappeared.
 With Pius XII’s approval, Fr.
-Bea became the main precursor of ecumenism, and one of the chief architects of Vatican II.
+Bea became the main precursor of ecumenism and one of the chief architects of Vatican II.

 2. Quo primum and the Novus Ordo Mass

-In our opinion, Paul VI greatly exceeded his pontifical rights when he established the New Mass at complete variance with Quo primum.
-We do not believe that it is legitimate for a Pope to oppose a law and doctrine established by another Pope for all times.
-This opinion can be defended from different points of view:
+In our opinion, Paul VI greatly crossed the limits of his powers when he established the New Mass at complete variance with the Catholic doctrine reflected in Quo primum.
+We do not believe that it is legitimate for a Pope to undo all the anti-Protestant points stressed in the Tridentine Mass as established by St. Pius V. This opinion can be defended from different points of view:

-C. Still regarding the power of teaching, the deliberate intent of Paul VI to establish a Mass that would please the Protestants – practical denial of its sacrificial character, dissimulation of the real significance of the Eucharist, elimination of the difference between the celebrant and the congregation, dethroning God and enthroning the people, etc – is diametrically opposed to the intent of either Pope St. Pius V or the Council of Trent.
-This New Mass clearly has the flavor of heresy, the same heresy the Tridentine Mass was made to avoid.
-For this aggravating reason, it must be resisted until it no longer exists.
+B. Still regarding the power of teaching, the deliberate intent of Paul VI to establish a Mass that would please the Protestants – the practical denial of its sacrificial character, dissimulation of the real significance of the Eucharist, elimination of the difference between the celebrant and the congregation, dethroning God and enthroning the people, etc – is diametrically opposed to the intent of both Pope St. Pius V and the Council of Trent.
+This New Mass clearly has the flavor of heresy, the same heresy the Tridentine Mass intended to extinguish.
+For this aggravating reason, it is illegitimate and it must be resisted until it no longer exists.

 These points summarize our position regarding the illegitimacy of Paul VI’s New Mass.